trzsz/trzsz.github.io/ssh.md

   # When tssh searches and selects a server, the number of records displayed on each page, the default is 10.
   PromptPageSize = 10

+  # When tssh searches and selects a server, the items displayed in details.
+The default is as follows:
+  PromptDetailItems = Alias Host Port User GroupLabels IdentityFile ProxyCommand ProxyJump RemoteCommand
   ```

 ## Other Features